The bi-graded structure of Symmetric Algebras with applications to Rees rings: An Application: Sextic curves.

 As it turns out, there is, essentially, a one-to-one correspondence between the bi-degrees of the defining equations of $\mathcal R$ on the one hand and the types of the singularities on or infinitely near the curve $\mathcal C$ on the other hand.
 Here one says that a singularity is infinitely near $\mathcal C$ if it is obtained from a singularity on $\mathcal C$ by a sequence of quadratic transformations.
 This correspondence can be justified using the results of \cite{CKPU}.
 The information in Theorem \ref{sextic-table} about the bi-degrees of the defining equations of $\mathcal R$ is a compilation of results from many places as described below.

 \begin{theorem} Adopt Data {\rm\ref{data7}}.
 The correspondence between the bi-degrees of the defining equations of $\mathcal R$ and the types of the singularities on or infinitely near the curve $\mathcal C$ is summarized in Table {\rm\ref{deg6}}.
-The first column gives the possible values of $d_1,d_2$, namely $1,5$ or $2,4$ or $3,3${\rm;} the second column lists the corresponding bi-degrees of minimal generators of $\mathcal J$ together with the multiplicities by which they appear, suppressing the obvious bi-degrees $(d_1,1),(d_2,1)$ (of the equations defining ${\rm Sym}(I)$) and $(0,6)$ $($of the implicit equation of $\mathcal C$$)${\rm;} and the third column gives the multiplicities of the singularities on or infinitely near $\mathcal C$.\end{theorem}
+The first column gives the possible values of $d_1,d_2$, namely $1,5$ or $2,4$ or $3,3${\rm;} the second column lists the corresponding bi-degrees of minimal homogeneous generators of $\mathcal J$ together with the multiplicities by which they appear, suppressing the obvious bi-degrees $(d_1,1),(d_2,1)$ $($of the equations defining ${\rm Sym}(I) )${\rm;} and the third column gives the multiplicities of the singularities on or infinitely near $\mathcal C$.\end{theorem}

 \begin{remark} Notice that in Table \ref{deg6}, the constellation of $10$ double points on or infinitely near the curve corresponds to two distinct numerical types of Rees algebras.
 Thus, the Rees algebra provides a finer distinction.
 We would like to know a geometric interpretation of this algebraic distinction.\end{remark}